Meet our Team.

 Hailey Dugan works on strategy development and media buying for Communities for Youth.
 She has a bachelor's degree in mass communication and graphic design from Idaho State University and a master's degree in communication from Boise State University.
 Hailey currently works in marketing for a health and wellness company.
 She also volunteers for Girls on the Run and is on the board for the Boise Greek Food Festival.
 Hailey is excited to be on the team to help better support mental health for our local youth.

 Dr. Megan L. Smith is an Associate Professor for the School of Public & Population Health at BSU.
 Megan spent 6 years as a K-12 classroom teacher before pursuing her Ph.D. in Human Development and Family Studies.
-Dr. Smith’s work builds across education, human development, and public health science to promote positive health outcomes for youth.
+Dr. Smith’s work builds across education, human development, and public health to promote positive health outcomes for youth.
 As founding director of Communities for Youth, Dr. Smith focuses on upstream prevention through community engaged efforts to promote youth and community mental health.

 Working with various organizations and across the private, nonprofit, and government sectors, Dr. Isbell consults on a range of topics all around how to make organizational processes work for their members.
 Whether it's how to make better decisions, collectively lead, implement ideas, or change, Dr. Isbell focuses on the communication processes that stall or stagnate organizational innovation.

 Meredith earned her MS in Epidemiology from the University at Albany in 2018.
 She joined the Communities for Youth team in 2022.
 Her research interests include environmental health, women and children’s health, and the developmental origins of health and disease.